William Bolcom: Works

 Bolcom's earliest compositions were written when he was around eleven years old; his early influences include Roy Harris and Béla Bartók.
 His compositions from around 1960 employed a modified serial technique, under the influence of Pierre Boulez, Karlheinz Stockhausen, and Luciano Berio, whose music he particularly admired.
 In the 1960s he gradually began to embrace an eclectic use of a wider variety of musical styles.
 His goal has been to erase boundaries between popular music and art music.

+Together with Joan Morris, Bolcom composed the satirical song "Lime Jello Marshmallow Cottage Cheese Surprise" (1980).

 He has composed four major operas.
 Three of them, McTeague, A View from the Bridge, and A Wedding were commissioned and premiered by the Lyric Opera of Chicago and conducted by Dennis Russell Davies.
 All of these were composed with librettist Arnold Weinstein, sometimes in collaboration with other writers.
 McTeague, based on the 1899 novel by Frank Norris, with libretto by Weinstein, was premiered on October 31, 1992.
 A View from the Bridge, with libretto by Weinstein and Arthur Miller, was premiered October 9, 1999.
 A Wedding, based on the 1978 motion picture by Robert Altman and John Considine, with libretto by Weinstein and Altman, was premiered on December 11, 2004.
 His fourth opera, Dinner at Eight, composed with librettist Mark Campbell, based on the George S. Kaufman and Edna Ferber play of the same name, was premiered March 11, 2017, by the commissioning organization, Minnesota Opera.

 He has also composed concertos such as Lyric Concerto for Flute and Orchestra for James Galway, the Concerto in D for Violin and Orchestra for Sergiu Luca, the Concerto for Clarinet and Orchestra for Stanley Drucker, and Concert Suite for alto saxophone and band, composed for University of Michigan professor Donald Sinta in 1998.
 He composed his concerto Gaea for two pianos (left hand) and orchestra for Gary Graffman and Leon Fleisher, both of whom have suffered from debilitating problems with their right hands.
 It received its first performance on April 11, 1996 by the Baltimore Symphony conducted by David Zinman.
 The concerto is constructed so that it can be performed in one of three ways, with either piano part alone with reduced orchestra, or with both piano parts and the two reduced orchestras combined into a full orchestra.
-This structure mimics that of a similar three-in-one work by his teacher, Darius Milhaud.

 Bolcom's other works include nine symphonies, twelve string quartets, four violin sonatas, a number of piano rags (one written in collaboration with William Albright), four volumes of Gospel Preludes for organ, four volumes of cabaret songs, three musical theater works (Casino Paradise, Dynamite Tonite, and Greatshot; all with Weinstein), and a one-act chamber opera, Lucrezia, with librettist Mark Campbell.
 William Bolcom was also commissioned to write Recuerdos for two pianos by The Dranoff International Two Piano Foundation.